xero/open_qoob/README.md

 **note:** any non-required variable will be replaced with an empty string if not set by the render function.

 ##databases
-the qoob currently only supports mysql databases. while it's possible to use the mysql adapter in any class, IMHO using models makes the most sence. to create a model simply create a class that extends the mysql class: `\qoob\core\db\mysql`. add your connection variables in the class constructor then connect. after that all functions of the model will be ready to execute queries.
+the qoob currently only supports mysql databases. while it's possible to use the mysql/mysqli adapter in any class, IMHO using models makes the most sence. to create a model simply create a class that extends one of the mysql classes: `\qoob\core\db\mysql` or `\qoob\core\db\mysqli`. add your connection variables in the class constructor then connect. after that all functions of the model will be ready to execute queries.

 ###connecting to a db server
 there are two methods necessary to connect to a mysql database, `init` and `connect`.